-A comprehensive review of optical trapping and manipulation techniques for single particles in air, including different experimental setups and applications can be found in the paper of Gong {\em et al} \cite{Gong18}.
-An experimental method that relies on employing dynamic split-lens configurations, with an aim to achieve trapping and spatial control of microparticles by means of the photophoretic force, is reported in \cite{Liz18}.
+A comprehensive review of optical trapping and manipulation techniques for single particles in air, including different experimental setups and applications, can be found in Ref. \cite{Gong18}.
+An experimental method that relies on employing dynamic split-lens configurations with an aim to achieve trapping and spatial control of microparticles by means of the photophoretic force, is reported in \cite{Liz18}.

 It is known that nonspherical particles can severely influence processes that occur in the atmosphere such as radiative forcing, photochemistry, new particle formation and phase transitions \cite{Rama18}.
-Hence, in order to further investigate and characterize the properties associated with these particles and to quantify their effect on global climate, it is of utmost importance to perform measurements on single particles.
-Such step requires further refining of the experimental setup and a more detailed understanding of the physical processes associated with optical levitation.
-An investigation of optical trapping of nonspherical particles in air is performed in \cite{David18}, where an analytical model aimed at better explaining the physical mechanisms is suggested by the authors.
+Hence, in order to further investigate and characterize the properties associated with these particles and thus quantify their effect on global climate, it is of utmost importance to perform measurements on single particles.
+Such step requires continued refinement of the experimental setup and a more detailed understanding of the physical processes associated with optical levitation \cite{Arts19}.
+An investigation of optical trapping of nonspherical particles in air is performed in Ref. \cite{David18}, where an analytical model aimed at better explaining the physical mechanisms is introduced.
 The 6D motion of a trapped peanut-shaped particle (3D for translation and 3D for rotation) is analyzed by means of a holographic microscope.
-In addition, optical forces and torques exerted by the optical trap on the peanut-shaped particle are calculated using FDTD simulations.
-A good agreement with the experimental results is obtained for the particle motion, while there are still some specific aspects of the particle motion that cannot be explained \cite{David18}.
+In addition, optical forces and torques exerted by the optical trap on the peanut-shaped particle are calculated using Finite Difference Time Domain (FDTD) simulations.
+A good agreement with experimental results is obtained for the particle motion, while there are still some specific aspects of particle dynamics that cannot be explained \cite{David18}.